Will Duke cover the spread vs. Michigan State? Betting Trends, Record ATS

 Duke vs Michigan State Betting Records & Stats

-- The Blue Devils covered the spread 16 times in 36 games last season.
+- The Blue Devils' record against the spread last year was 16-19-0.

-- Michigan State covered 16 times in 31 matchups with a spread last year.

 Duke vs. Michigan State Over/Under Stats